medusajs/medusa/docs/content/deployments/admin/deploying-on-netlify.md

 Before proceeding with this documentation, it is assumed you already have a Medusa Admin installed locally.
 If not, please go through the [quickstart guide](../../admin/quickstart.mdx) first.

-Additionally, this documentation does not cover how to deploy the Medusa server.
-If you want to deploy the Medusa server, check out one of the [deployment documentation related to the Medusa server](../server/index.mdx).
+Additionally, this documentation does not cover how to deploy the Medusa backend.
+If you want to deploy the Medusa backend, check out one of the [deployment documentation related to the Medusa backend](../server/index.mdx).

 ### Needed Accounts